PERSONAL ON-CAMERA INTERVIEWS

 In an open dialogue on leadership and innovation with Mr. James Lu, Executive Director of the Hong Kong Hotels Association, we learn about Mr. Lu’s personal success and vision for the future and rewarding aspects of the hospitality industry.
 The video is recommended for international students looking to improve their career opportunities and personal development.

 Interview with Calvin Yuen, at the Shang Palace, Kowloon Shangri-la Hotel

 Dr. Steven Martin interviews Calvin Yuen, and outstanding young professional in the hotel and tourism industry.
 Calvin is a graduate of The School of Hotel and Tourism Management (SHTM) in Hong Kong and serves as an outstanding example of personal development through applied learning and hard work.
 The interview was conducted at the Shang Palace, Kowloon Shangri-la Hotel, Hong Kong.

 Interview with Prof Kaye Chon, Dean of SHTM, at PSU Phuket

-Dr. Steven Martin interviews Prof. Kaye Chon from The Kong Kong Polytechnic University, School of Hotel and Tourism Management (SHTM), after a recent lecture at the Faculty of Hospitality and Tourism, Prince of Songkla University, Phuket, Thailand.
+Dr. Steven Martin interviews Prof. Kaye Chon from The Hong Kong Polytechnic University, School of Hotel and Tourism Management (SHTM), after a recent lecture at the Faculty of Hospitality and Tourism, Prince of Songkla University, Phuket, Thailand.
 Interview topics include the meaning of hospitality, the prolific growth of the industry in Asia, and the experience of studying in Phuket.
 Prof. Chon describes the significance of the "Asian Paradigm".

 Interview with Prof Sombo Manara, Khmer historian, in Vietnam